Irreducible representations of the symmetric groups from slash homologies of p-complexes: Tableaux combinatorics for permutation modules

-Recall the following relation between row-equivalent classes (a.k.a.\emph{tabloid}) of $(n-k,k)$-tableaux and $k$-subsets: For a tableau $\tbx$, its \emph{associated $k$-subset}, denoted by
+Recall the following relation between row-equivalent classes (a.k.a. \emph{tabloids}) of $(n-k,k)$-tableaux and $k$-subsets: For a tableau $\tbx$, its \emph{associated $k$-subset}, denoted by

 consist of all the elements in its second row.
-Conversely, given a $k$-subset $\omega$, then we have a (row-standard) tableau $\tbx^\omega$ whose first row consists of elements of $\omega^c$ and second row consists of elements of $\omega$ in increasing order.
+Conversely, given a $k$-subset $\omega$, then we have a row-strict tableau $\tbx^\omega$ whose first row consists of elements of the complement of $\omega$ in $\interval{n}$ and second row consists of elements of $\omega$, where both rows are arranged in increasing order.
 Clearly, we have $\omega = \{\tbx^\omega\}$, and so we call $\tbx^\omega$ is the \emph{tableau associated to a $k$-subset}.